Skip to content

 CAPOTE2VERRE - Who are we?

-Capote2Verre, founded by Tanguy in response to the alarming increase in cases of chemical submission in France, offers an innovative solution: a reusable silicone glass protector to prevent the addition of harmful substances in drinks.
+Capote2Verre, founded by Tanguy in response to the alarming increase in cases of chemical submission in France, offers an innovative solution: a reusable silicone cup protector to prevent the addition of harmful substances in drinks.
 This initiative aims to increase safety at parties and festivals, allowing participants to fully enjoy the events without fear.